msfellag/AWS.RES-BASH.CTF/README.md

  <!-- Getting started-->
 ## Getting Started

+**IMPORTANT** :
-**IMPORTANT** : Please save your flags in a text file to not lose them if you get disconnected.
+> Please save your flags in a text file to not lose them if you get disconnected.

 ### Challenge 0

 You get a free flag this time 😄 the password is : bandit0

-🚩 You can submit your flag here : (SUBMIT FLAG0)[google.com]
+🚩 You can submit your flag here : [SUBMIT FLAG0](google.com)

 ### Challenge level 0 -> level 1